MicrosoftDocs/learn/learn-pr/wwl-sci/design-resiliency-strategy-common-cyberthreats-like-ransomware/includes/1-common-cyberthreats-attack-patterns.md

-In this module, you'll learn how to:
+In this module, you learn how to:

 *   Understand common cyberthreats like ransomware.
 *   Understand how to support business resiliency.
 *   Design configurations for secure backup and restore.
 *   Design solutions for managing security updates.

-The content in the module will help you prepare for the certification exam SC-100: Microsoft Cybersecurity Architect.
+The content in the module helps you prepare for the certification exam SC-100: Microsoft Cybersecurity Architect.

 ## Prerequisites